djipco/surface-scanmeister/README.md

 #### VL6180X Library

 A Python library is used to talk to the VL6180X distance sensors.
-To install the library, you must first create a virtual Python environment.
+To install the library in recent versions of the OS, you must first create a virtual Python environment.

 Go to root of project, create virtual environment in `env` folder and activate it: